lukibahr/stars/README.md

 ## PowerShell

+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, lightweight PowerShell script to remove pre-installed apps, disable telemetry, as well as perform various other changes to customize, declutter and improve your Windows experience.
+Win11Debloat works for both Windows 10 and Windows 11.
 - [Cloud-Architekt/AzureAD-Attack-Defense](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense) - This publication is a collection of various common attack scenarios on Microsoft Entra ID (formerly known as Azure Active Directory) and how they can be mitigated or detected.
 - [LETHAL-FORENSICS/Microsoft-Analyzer-Suite](https://github.com/LETHAL-FORENSICS/Microsoft-Analyzer-Suite) - A collection of PowerShell scripts for analyzing data from Microsoft 365 and Microsoft Entra ID
 - [JulianHayward/Azure-MG-Sub-Governance-Reporting](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) - Azure Governance Visualizer aka AzGovViz is a PowerShell script that captures Azure Governance related information such as Azure Policy, RBAC (a lot more) by polling Azure ARM, Storage and Microsoft Graph APIs.